Many of us have a fascination with Mongolian yurts. Maybe because Mongolian yurts come from all those tales of Genghis Khan we’ve read!

 To do this, I sew a reinforcing to the canvas just below the point that would be matched onto the joint in the wall, and sew a wooden “toggle”, via a strong nylon cord into the reinforcing.
-The wall canvas can then just be hitched-up onto the wall timbers, and hung there from the wooden toggles.
+The wall canvas of the yurt can then just be hitched-up onto the wall timbers and hung there from the wooden toggles.

 This gives a result that is invisible from the outside of the tent, easy to erect in a repeatable way, and still within the spirit of the construction.

 These tension ropes/cords that you can (barely) see going around the wall (I use two bands, each of 3mm woven Venetian blind cord) must be permanently fitted to the timber walls before the canvas walls and roof are put on.
 I will go into how these cords are tied to the wall of the yurt at the end.